joelschar/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Labo_5_Rapport.md

 ## Step 1 apache static
 `fb-apache-static`

+### Acceptance criteria

+* You have a GitHub repo with everything needed to build the Docker image.
+* You do a demo, where you build the image, run a container and access content from a browser.
+* You have used a nice looking web template, different from the one shown in the webcast.
+* You are able to explain what you do in the Dockerfile.
+* You are able to show where the apache config files are located (in a running container).
+* You have documented your configuration in your report.

+### Realisation

 image docker de base, php : [image docker php](https://hub.docker.com/_/php/)

 lancer le container docker du serveur apache directement : `docker run -d -p 9090:80 php:7.0-apache`